'Putin's Chef' Has His Fingers In Many Pies, Critics Say

 Yet Prigozhin's name is worth knowing.
 He's burly and bald, at age 57.
 And while his name keeps cropping up, he's largely invisible — even in Russia.

 "He doesn't have much of a public persona in Russia.
-Until very recently he was virtually unknown," said Dmitri Simes, who heads the Center for the National Interest, a think tank in Washington, D.C.
+Until very recently he was virtually unknown," said Dimitri Simes, who heads the Center for the National Interest, a think tank in Washington, D.C.
 "This is not a person who speaks at important political or business meetings.
 This is not a person who regularly appears on TV."

 So where did Prigozhin come from?